for State & National Volunteers

-Whether you’re making a cross country journey or driving in from a county away, we’ve got everything you need to prepare you for HDA’s volunteer experience!
-Get all the forms, materials, and information required to complete your registration and get ready for a memorable and fulfilling time of service in the mountains of Appalachian Kentucky.
+Whether you’re making a cross country journey or driving in from a nearby state, we’ve got everything you need to prepare you for HDA’s volunteer experience!
+Get all the forms, materials, and information required to complete your registration and get ready for a memorable and fulfilling time of service in the mountains of Appalachian East Kentucky.

 Volunteer Application Process

-After you’ve submitted the Volunteer Inquiry Form and have heard back from our Volunteer Coordinator, you are ready to move along in the process!
 Please click the button below to register.
-Once we’ve received and approved your application, we will send you the official HDA Volunteer Planning Guide by mail.
-Once you’ve registered, be sure to send us your volunteer deposit either online or by mail.
-If you have any questions after exploring the guide, please be sure to contact us.
+Once we’ve received and approved your application, we will send you any additional forms or materials needed.
+Once you’ve registered, be sure to send us your volunteer deposit by postal mail.
+If you have any questions, please be sure to contact us!

 For those volunteering as a group: the group leader should have each volunteer or the legal guardian of the volunteer fill out the Volunteer Registration Form, as well as all other forms necessary to the volunteer’s individual application process.
 If you have questions, please contact our Volunteer Coordinator.

-A $50 deposit per volunteer is due within 2 weeks of the registration application submission date.
-The payment can be submitted online or via regular mail.
-If fees are not received within two weeks, we can’t hold your volunteer dates.
+A $50 deposit per volunteer is due by the date provided to you by our Volunteer Coordinator.
+The payment should be sent via postal mail.
+If fees are not received by the deadline, we can’t hold your volunteer dates.
 The deposit is non-refundable, unless a cancellation occurs due to an unforeseen circumstance on our end.
 The remaining volunteer fee ($175 per person) is due upon arrival.

 Needed Forms & Documents

-HDA’s “Hammerin’ in the Hills” Volunteer Program is open to anyone age 14 & up.
+HDA’s Volunteer Program is open to anyone age 14 & up.
 Children younger than 14 are welcome to come along, but they must be accompanied and supervised by a parent or guardian at all times.

 Check out HDA and its surrounding area on Google Earth!

-Throughout the year, HDA hosts various businesses, churches/ministry groups, schools, and other groups from across the country to help build and repair homes for families in need.
-We see most of our volunteers in the spring and summer; however, opportunities are also available for the fall and winter months.
+Throughout the year, HDA hosts various College Mission Trips, Churches & Church Youth Groups, schools, corporate retreats, Older Adults/Seniors, and other groups from across the country to help build and repair homes for families in need.
+We see most of our volunteers in the spring and summer; however, opportunities are also available year round.

 Though we cannot guarantee fulfilling project requests, we strive to find work that is meaningful to your group and valuable to the people we serve.